 At the A.A.U. meet in Iowa City, "Pete" Grochowski, left, at 145 pounds, and Harvey Reuter, right, at 158 pounds, each won second place in their weight divisions.

-At the end of the season Reuter, Grochowski, Noecker, L. Orr, and Barghahn all received letters.
+At the end of the season, Reuter, Grochowski, Noecker, L. Orr, and Barghahn received letters.

-Early in 1928 athletic officials ruled that freshmen could only wrestle on freshman teams.
-As a result, the Teachers College separated the freshmen wrestlers from the upperclassmen and created two teams, a freshman team and a varsity team.
-This decision helped the Teachers College because they could now schedule more intercollegiate meets.
+Early in 1928, athletic officials ruled that freshmen could wrestle only on freshman teams.
+As a result, the Teachers College separated freshmen wrestlers from upperclassmen and created two teams: a freshman team and a varsity team.
+This decision helped the Teachers College to schedule more intercollegiate meets.